-Extent of permafrost area to be disturbed (m2 or ha) Potential Impacts Activity Use an "x" to indicate which apply х Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
-Loss or change in extent Clearing of timber, brush, or vegetation mat , and the second Changes in seasonal Stripping of overburden fluctuations • Change in persistence Construction of structures (buildings, water or waste management facilities, etc.) Construction (development or alteration: widening, straightening, detours), maintenance, and operation of lines, trails, or rights-of-way Trenching, diamond drilling, geotechnical borehole drilling Other Surface Water Is surface water present?
-If so, indicate the type(s): lake, river, stream, wetland (bog, marsh, swamp, fen), seasonal, year-round Potential Impacts Activity Use an "x" to indicate which apply X Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
-Water flow or level changes (permanent, temporary, Withdrawal of water from a watercourse Retaining, storing, or diverting seasonal)Drainage pattern changesTemperature changes water Construction and use of a watercourse crossing (bridge, ford) Changes in water quality Wetland impairment Changes to aquatic habitat (see Biotic section below) Watercourse alteration (ditch construction, channeling, training, installation of culvert) Construction of dams and Other impoundments Direct or indirect disposal of waste into water Clearing of timber, brush, or vegetation mat near a watercourse
+A Detential Draiget Impacts and Potential Impacts Activity Use an "x" to indicate which apply x Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
+Loss or change in extent Clearing of timber, brush, or vegetation mat Changes in seasonal Stripping of overburden fluctuations Change in persistence Construction of structures (buildings, water or waste management facilities, etc.) Construction (development or alteration: widening, straightening, detours), maintenance, and operation of lines, trails, or rights-of- way Trenching, diamond drilling, geotechnical borehole drilling Other Surface Water indicate the type(s): lake, river, stream, wetland (bog, marsh, swamp, fen), seasonal, year-roun Potential Impacts a Activity Use an "x" to indicate which apply x Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the Activity Use an "x" to indicate which apply x Proposed Mitigations Using the list at left, describe the potential impact(s) of each Potential Impacts Water flow or level changes (permanent, temporary, seasonal) Drainage pattern changes Activity Use an "x" to indicate which apply Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction and use of a watercourse crossing (bridge, × Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce Water flow or level changes (permanent, temporary, seasonal) Activity Use an "x" to indicate which apply Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction and use of a Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce

-Stripping of overburden adjacent to a watercourse Excavation or stockpiling of earth or gravel adjacent to a watercourse Use of motorized or heavy equipment adjacent to, within, or through a watercourse Transfer, storage, and use of petroleum products and/or chemicals near a watercourse Use of fertilizers, pesticides, or herbicides Other Air If applicable, indicate the type(s) of air pollutants: aerosols, particulate matter, noxious gases, volatile organic carbons, hazardous air pollutants, dust, other , Indicate the estimated maximum dispersal distance Potential Impacts Activity Use an "x" to indicate which apply X Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
-Burning of fossil fuels , , Changes in air quality Harm to living things Increased greenhouse gases Other Mobilization and operation of equipment for construction and operational activities Release of underground gases • Other Increased road traffic Other BIOTIC COMPONEN ΓS Vegetation If vegetation will be removed or compacted, indicate type(s): trees, shrubs, thickets, muskeg, Species at Risk plants, may-be-at-risk plant species, other Extent of vegetation to be removed or compacted (m3 or ha)
+1

+Stripping of overburden

+adjacent to a watercourse

+Excavation or stockpiling of

+earth or gravel adjacent to a

+watercourse

+Use of motorized or heavy

+equipment adjacent to, within,

+or through a watercourse

+Transfer, storage, and use of

+petroleum products and/or

+chemicals near a watercourse

+Use of fertilizers, pesticides, or

+herbicides

+Other

+Air

+If applicable, indicate the type(s)

+of air pollutants: aerosols,

+particulate matter, noxious gases,

+volatile organic carbons,

+hazardous air pollutants, dust,

+other

+Indicate the estimated maximum

+dispersal distance T

+Potential Impacts Activity Potential Project Impacts and

+Use an "x" to indicate Х Proposed Mitigations

+which apply Using the list at left, describe the

+potential impact(s) of each

+identified Project activity and the

+proposed measure(s) to reduce

+each of these impacts.

+Burning of fossil fuels

+Changes in air quality Mobilization and operation of

+Harm to living things equipment for construction and

+Increased greenhouse gases operational activities

+• Other Release of underground gases

+Increased road traffic

+Other

+BIOTIC COMPONEN rs 🔄

+Vegetation

+If vegetation will be removed or

+compacted, indicate type(s): trees,

+shrubs, thickets, muskeg, Species

+at Risk plants, may-be-at-risk plant

+species, other

+Extent of vegetation to be removed or compacted (m or ha)